Skip to main content

 MS Excel Reports

 Transaction Reporter has an extra optional module to output reports directly into an Excel spreadsheet.
 This is referred to as Excel Reports.
-Without this module Transaction Reporter can export report data to a CSV (comma-separated variable) file that can be opened in Excel.
-But Excel Reports goes much further than this.
-The idea is that Transaction Reporter supplies the raw data into hidden worksheets and the user formats this data in visible worksheets to produce an Excel report or chart.
-The user can write his own spreadsheets or use templates supplied.
+Without this module Transaction Reporter can export report data to a CSV (comma-separated variable) file that can be opened in Excel, but Excel Reports goes much further than this.
+Transaction Reporter supplies the raw data into hidden worksheets and the user formats this data in visible worksheets to produce an Excel report or chart.

 The templates supplied include: